Electronic Digital Instrument Audition Guidelines

 We encourage you to share your creative work; however, instead of bringing supplemental material to your interview, please provide a link to your streaming account (YouTube, SoundCloud, Spotify, etc.) or a personal website when you submit your application.

-You can learn more about the interview process and read practice questions here.
+You can learn more about the interview process and read practice questions on the interview guidelines page.

 Your Audition Day Checklist